import bisect

 Sorting is expensive, so once you have a sorted sequence, it’s good to keep it that way.

-That is why bisect.insort
+That is why bisect.insort was created.

-so as to keep seq
+insort(seq, item) inserts item into seq so as to keep seq in ascending order.

 See Example 4 and its output in Figure 3.